 Skip to content

-These salad dressings can turn a "healthy" salad into a "not so healthy" one.
+These store-bought salad dressings can turn an otherwise healthy salad into a fat, calorie, and sodium bomb.

-While anything can technically be called a salad, dishes loaded with leafy greens, fresh vegetables, lean protein, and a dressing with plenty of healthy fats can pack a lot of nutrition into one dish.
-The salad dressing you choose to drizzle on your salad can either add a lot of calories, sodium, sugar, and unhealthy fats and can be considered an unhealthy salad dressing, or it can be a healthier option and help keep you full and satisfied.
+While anything can technically be called a salad, dishes loaded with leafy greens, fresh vegetables, and lean protein can pack a lot of nutrition into one dish.
+However, the salad dressing you choose to drizzle on your plate can either be an unhealthy option that adds a lot of calories, sodium, sugar, and unhealthy fats, or it can be a healthier option that helps keep you full and satisfied.

 When looking for salad dressings you'll want to limit or avoid, dietitians recommend being aware of these deciding factors: